feedme-swent-epfl/prd/template/9-design.md

 Below will be an exhaustive overview of the different repositories, components, and attributes, along with some specifications.

+// TODO JBFKDHFD

-Most of this data is cached at the application level
+Most of this data is cached at the application level for access during offline mode, especially all saved components by the profile.
+The database will also be replicated on local media to avoid loss of data and/or for recovery in case of data corruption for example.

-*What data are you collecting / managing?*

-*How is it organised?*

-*Where is it stored?*

-*How is it shared/copied/cached?*

 ## Security Considerations